Glass Mirror vs. Acrylic Mirror

-Especially if you’re installing mirrors in commercial or public places, you need to think which option would be much safer and cost-effective for your site.
+Especially if you’re installing mirrors in commercial or public places, you need to think about which option would be much safer and cost-effective for your site.

-Before purchasing any glass materials for commercial spaces like gyms, shopping malls or even dance floors, you might want to see what other people are using in their places.
-And compare both the short term and long term value, both of these products have to offer.
+Before purchasing any glass materials for commercial spaces like gyms, shopping malls, or even dance floors, you might want to see what other people are using in their places.
+And compare both the short-term and long-term value, both of these products have to offer.

 If you’re planning on installing on workplaces or office spaces, you might want to get a material that is UV resistant and offers a safer environment for the people.

 If time is a concern, or you want your mirrors to be curved or bent, you already know which ones are fit for you.